wikimedia/blubber/docs/configuration.md

 Build argument names and default values.
 Values may be passed in at build time.
 Final build arguments (defaults merged with build-time values) are exposed as environment variables and effect only certain configuration fields such as builder commands and scripts.

 See the description of each field for whether it supports environment and build argument expansion.

+Note that build arguments become environment variables in the resulting image configuration and should not be used to store sensitive values.

 #### base
 `.variants.*.base` _null|string_